 The bank specifies the individual transactions to be included in the tranche by means of call-down lists (based on the information provided by the foreign buyer).
 The Federal Government uses this as a basis for deciding which transactions can be included in the Shopping Line cover in the light of their eligibility.
 Foreign-sourced goods and services (including local costs) are only permissible up to a rate of 49%.
 This percentage refers to the total order value within a given tranche.
 This means that individual transactions may have a greater proportion of foreign content provided that this is offset by a higher German proportion in the other transactions included in this tranche.
-The rules of the OECD Consensus concerning the inclusion of local costs (a maximum of 23% of the total order value at the tranche level) continue to apply in full.
+The rules of the OECD Consensus concerning the inclusion of local costs (a maximum of 28,6% of the total order value for OECD high-income countries and 33,3% for all other countries) continue to apply in full.

 The following conveniences (special small-ticket rules) apply to individual transactions with an order value of less than EUR 5 million: